-Escalation Protect Majority of units declaring CRITCON 2 and an increasing number of units declaring CRITCON 3, OPEL 2 - 100% to 150% of capacity occupied - Exceeding expected winter pressures - Expanded in to enhanced care areas or expanded into next identified surge area - Usual funded critical care capacity full - overflow into quasi-critical care areas or identified surge areas - Increased conversion of L2 to L3 beds - High level of non-clinical transfers - Trusts beginning capacity transfers and other mutual aid - Treatment currently available within the system utilising surge areas in trusts but majority of units maybe declaring CRITCON 2 - Other resources may be becoming limited, eg renal replacement therapy System and region decisions Regional command and control structures in place Ongoing local clinical prioritisation within elective care Capacity transfers and other mutual aid across systems and within regions Surge beds to be used optimally Critical care cells meeting regularly Enhanced monitoring and reporting by ACC commissioners and UEC winter teams Daily submission of regional transfer requirements Daily reporting and review of ACC occupancy at a system and regional level Supporting staffing ratios through redeployment of non-critical care staff National actions Increased national and regional commissioning input may be required national critical care capacity panel (CCCP) to provide strategic direction for inter-regional capacity transfers Heightened escalation Increasing number of tertiary units reporting CRITCON 3 Some units at risk of moving to CRITCON 4 OPEL 3 150% to 200% of capacity occupied Expanded into identified suitable surge areas AND Expanded into non-conventional areas (if applicable) OR In final expansion area (for local escalation) Expansion into non-critical care areas (eg wards) and/or use of paediatric facilities for adult critical care where appropriate.
+Consideration of any cross-region capacity transfer requests Escalation Protect Majority of units declaring CRITCON 2 and an increasing number of units declaring CRITCON 3 OPEL 2 - 100% to 150% of capacity occupied - Exceeding expected winter pressures - Expanded in to enhanced care areas or expanded into next identified surge area - Usual funded critical care capacity full - overflow into quasicritical care areas or identified surge areas - Increased conversion of L2 to L3 beds - High level of non-clinical transfers - Trusts beginning capacity transfers and other mutual aid - Treatment currently available within the system utilising surge areas in trusts but majority of units maybe declaring CRITCON2 - There may be pressures on critical care resources, e.g. Renal replacement therapy or particular medicine System and Region actions Regional Command and Control structures in place Cancellation of elective surgery in line with clinical prioritisation to commence Capacity transfers and other mutual aid across systems and within regions Surge beds to be used optimally Critical care cells meeting regularly Enhanced monitoring and reporting by ACC commissioners and UEC winter teams Daily submission of Regional transfer requirements Daily reporting and review of ACC occupancy at a system and regional level Maintaining acceptable staffing ratios through redeployment of non-critical care staff although these may not be GPICS6 compliant National actions Increased national and regional commissioning input may be required national Critical Care Capacity Panel (CCCP) to provide strategic direction for inter-regional capacity transfers Heightened escalation Increasing number of tertiary units reporting CRITCON 3 Some units at risk of moving to CRITCON 4 OPEL 3 150% to 200% of capacity occupied Expanded into identified suitable surge areas AND Expanded into non-conventional areas (if applicable) OR In final expansion area (for local escalation) Expansion into non-critical care areas (eg wards) and/or use of paediatric facilities for adult critical care where appropriate.
 Trust operating at or near maximum physical capacity.
-Maximum capacity transfers between trusts, with network and regional NHS England coordination.
-The prime imperative in CRITCON 3 is to prevent any single trust entering CRITCON 4 System and region decisions Regional command and control structures in place Ongoing local clinical prioritisation within elective care mutual aid and capacity transfers across systems to maintain urgent activity.
-Daily identification of suitable patients for inter-regional transfer by regions under surge (as per guidance) National action Escalation of need for inter-regional capacity transfers to decompress multiple hospital sites Enhanced monitoring and reporting will be in place Enhanced national and regional commissioning support will be required.
-Monitoring and co-ordination of escalation of interdependent services Potential for devolved nation engagement for mutual aid and capacity transfers Increased frequency of CCCP meetings
+Maximum capacity transfers between Trusts, with network and regional NHSE co-ordination.
+System and Region actions Regional Command and Control structures in place All non-life threatening/lifesaving elective inpatient surgery to stop.
+Review of prioritisation and cancellation of some specialist elective surgery Mutual aid and capacity transfers across systems to maintain urgent activity.
+Daily identification of suitable patients for inter-regional transfer by regions under surge (as per guidance)